sean-reed/sean-reed.github.io/website/content/pages/about.md

 Author: Sean Reed
 Slug: about
 ### Me
 Hi, I'm Sean and my background is in the simulation and reliability modelling of systems.
-I have worked previously as a researcher and lecturer in academia and am currently employed as a simulation engineer at [Northvolt](https://northvolt.com/) in Sweden, where we are on a mission to produce the world's greenest batteries.
+I currently work as a simulation engineer at [Northvolt](https://northvolt.com/) in Sweden.
 ### This blog
 Here I will write about things that interest me, including: